vitoria-es/vitoria-gtfs-data/README.md

 ## Details

+### Tools

+To help populating the feeds some tools were created to extract, parse and convert the transit data in various formats, which are located in the `tools/` folder.
+Keep in mind that these aren't optimized in any way but should work fine.

+- **stops-parser.html** – a couple functions to convert from/to JSON, Geojson and CSV formats.
+- **schedule-scraper** – extract routes schedule information.
+You should've [Composer](http://getcomposer.org) available to install its dependencies.

 ### Required Files

 **Note:** during development files may be seem with the `.csv` extension as it's better handled by spreadsheet program, though the standard explicitly demands it to be `.txt`.